WPAM

 WPAM (1450 AM) was a radio station licensed to Pottsville, Pennsylvania, United States.
-Studios and transmitter atop Lawton's Hill.
+Studios and transmitters were atop Lawton's Hill.
 Established in 1946, the station was owned by Curran Communications.

 On May 17, 2017, the Federal Communications Commission informed WPAM that, as the station had been silent since at least July 23, 2015, it was in the process of cancelling the station's license; the license was canceled on June 29, 2017.